Asbestos In the Workplace

 Consequences of Breach of the Act or Regulations

-When a company or individual breaches the Health and Safety at Work Act 1974 in relation to asbestos control, it can result in serious criminal and financial repercussions.
-The Health and Safety Executive (HSE) has the authority to prosecute the company or its directors, with convictions potentially leading to substantial fines and up to 2 years of imprisonment for those accountable.
+Any breach of the Health and Safety at Work etc Act 1974, including that in relation to asbestos control, can result in serious criminal and financial repercussions.
+The Health and Safety Executive (HSE) has the authority to prosecute companies and directors, with convictions potentially leading to substantial fines and up to two years imprisonment.

-Fines are determined based on the company's turnover, and for individuals, according to their income.
-As a result, fines can be substantial if a conviction occurs.
-Additionally, the Courts may also order remediation, such as site clean-up, which can also involve significant costs.
+Fines imposed on a company are based on its turnover whilst those on individuals, according to income.
+Additionally, the Courts may also order remediation, such as site clean-up, which will involve incurrence of significant costs.

 Who Can I Contact for Advice & Help?

 The Health and Safety Executive (HSE) conduct investigations and instigate prosecutions for breaches of the act and regulations.
 If you are approached by the HSE you should immediately seek professional advice.
-The law around asbestos is complicated and the consequences of breach can be very serious.
+The law governing the handling of asbestos is complicated and the consequences of breach can be very serious.

 Our role is to provide you with expert legal guidance through investigations and charges, offering representation in court, negotiating settlements and addressing any violation.
 Our goal is to minimise penalties and protect your company's reputation.